Statesboro officials aim to mandate cameras, gates for apartment blocks

 He said his aunt had been “almost shot in the back of her head while she was watching TV in her house,” a couple of weeks before, and that a car had been shot through the windshield and that there had been “a couple more shootings.”

-“Why is it so hard to control one complex?
-Where can you create the manpower to put on that one complex until you get control of what’s going on?
-That’s all I want to know,” he said.

-Lewis said his father, aunt and neighbors all wanted him to see what could be done.
-He had talked to city officials who told him a solution involving “technology” was in the works, but what he wanted to see was the Statesboro Police Department to have more officers and get better pay and “the city of Statesboro take the lead and make other cities want to follow,” he said.
+His father, aunt and neighbors all wanted Lewis to see what could be done, he said.
+He had talked to city officials who told him a solution involving “technology” was in the works, but what he wanted to see, he said, was for the Statesboro Police Department to have more officers and better pay and for Statesboro to “take the lead and make other cities want to follow.”

 In the first incident, April 30, two people exchanged “numerous shots” and police “recovered several spent shelling casings,” Broadhead stated in an email.
 Bullets shattered an apartment window and struck a car, he confirmed.

 Then on May 5, Statesboro police received a report of a juvenile with a handgun, also in the Morris Heights area.
-“Officers engaged a juvenile matching that description in a foot pursuit, recovered a gun and made an arrest,” Broadhead stated in an email.
+“Officers engaged a juvenile matching that description in a foot pursuit, recovered a gun and made an arrest,” Broadhead stated.

 In fact, he issued a letter of commendation to Officer Jonathan Treloar on May 12 for his actions during the May 5 incident.
 According to the letter, it was Treloar who pursued the juvenile, a 15-year-old boy, on foot.